microsoft/qsharp-compiler/src/QuantumSdk/README.md

 ```
 A `FileNotFoundException` will be raised if a compiler extension attempts to load a reference that either could not be found, or could not be loaded for other reasons.
 By default, the compiler will search the project output directory for a suitable assembly in case a dependency cannot be found.
-If such an exception occurs during a compilation step loaded from a package reference, adding the package containing the dll that could not be found to the project or to copying the missing dll to the output directory may resolve the issue.
+If such an exception occurs during a compilation step loaded from a package reference, the issue may be resolved by adding the package containing the missing dll to the project or by copying the missing dll to the output directory.
-If such an exception occurs during a compilation step loaded from a project reference, then defining the property
+If such an exception occurs during a compilation step loaded from a project reference, issue may be resolved by defining the property
 ```
   <CopyLocalLockFileAssemblies>true</CopyLocalLockFileAssemblies>
 ```
-in the project that implements the compilation step may resolve the issue.
+in the project that implements the compilation step.

 ## Defined project properties ##